Feminism in Chile: Women's access to voting in Chile

 Chile has been considered one of the most socially conservative countries in Latin America.
 This has been exemplified by women's struggle to gain freedom in terms of voting.
 The Chilean government esteems Catholicism, which puts women in a patriarchal, domesticated setting, and has been used as reasoning for restricting women's rights.
 Even though the first woman (Domitila Silva Y Lepe) voted in 1875, voting was still considered a barrier well into the 1900s to women's rights in Chile.
 By 1922, Graciela Mandujano and other women founded the Partido Cívico Femenino (Women's Civic Party) which focused on women getting the right to vote.
 Women formally gained the right to vote in 1949.
 During that time, women and men voted in separate polling stations due to an effort to provide women with less influence on their preferences.
 Women also tended to vote more conservatively than men, demonstrating the influence of religion on voting preferences.
-Although most organizations dissolved after suffrage was granted, Partido Femenino Chileno (Chilean Women's Party), founded by Marié de la Cruz in 1946, continued to grow and work for more women's rights throughout the years.
+Although most organizations dissolved after suffrage was granted, Partido Femenino Chileno (Chilean Women's Party), founded by María de la Cruz in 1946, continued to grow and work for more women's rights throughout the years.
 Chilean women's influence on politics has been demonstrated through multiple occasions during presidential elections - for example, had women not voted in the 1958 election, Salvador Allende would have won.
 During Chile's dictatorship (1973-1990), developments in regards to women's rights stalled comparatively.
 This did not stop some feminist groups from speaking out, however, as exemplified by the women's march of 1971 against Salvador Allende.
 This march had long-lasting effects, particularly by establishing women's role in politics, and turning the day of the march into National Women's Day.
 Post dictatorship, women paradoxically also seemed to lose their voice politically.
 With a more recent surge in feminism in Chile, the first female leader, Michelle Bachelet, became the 34th president in 2006–2010.
 While not immediately re-electable for the next election, she was appointed the first executive director of United Nations Entity for Gender Equality and the Empowerment of Women (UN Women).
 On March 11, 2014, she became the 36th president, beginning her second term.